Noob-2-pro/To-Do-App-Flutter/README.md

 # todo_app

-A Flutter app to manage tasks.
+A Flutter app to manage tasks using [Provider](https://pub.dev/packages/provider) for state management.

 ## Features
 - Add or delete tasks